 I used data from the Texas Higher Education Coordinating Board obtained from the Texas Education Research Center's (ERC).
 The sample for this study included first-time community college starters in 2011-2012 and 2012-2013 academic years in Texas who transferred to a four-year institution within six years of their community college enrollment.
 Analytical samples differ for vertical and horizontal repetition analyses.
 The analytical sample for horizontal repetition analysis includes students who took and passed at least one of the four introductory college-level courses (college algebra, elementary statistics, quantitative reasoning, and business for math) at a community college.
-However, the vertical repetition sample analysis includes all students who took and passed any college-level course at a community college.
-In other words, those analytical samples indicate total students eligible for each type of math course repetition.
-The final analytic sample for vertical repetition captured 36,079 community college entrants who passed at least one college-level mathematics course at a community college.
+However, the vertical repetition sample analysis includes all students who took and passed at a community college.
+In other words, those analytical samples indicate total students eligible for specific repetitions.
+From those analytical samples, I categorize students into two distinct categories: ever- and never-repeaters.
+The final analytic sample for vertical repetition captured 36,079 community college.
 In contrast, the analytical sample for horizontal repetition captured 33,205 transfer students who passed at least an introductory math course at a community college.